pyOpenSci/handbook/community/events/sprints.md

 **Before a sprint**

-* pyOpenSci staff go through the pyOpenSci repo issues and ensure all relevant **help-wanted** and/or **sprintable**  both have appropriated labels and have been added to the the project board in the appropriate column (beginner-friendly, python, dev-ops/ci, Python, Sphinx).
+* pyOpenSci staff go through the pyOpenSci repo issues and ensure all relevant **help-wanted** and/or **sprintable**  both have appropriated labels and have been added to the the [GitHub project](github-project) in the appropriate column (beginner-friendly, python, dev-ops/ci, Python, Sphinx).
 * pyOpenSci staff ensure all issues on the project board have enough **specific** information for a new user to follow and complete the task needed to be done.
 The more specific the issue is, the fewer questions a sprinter / contributor will ask during a sprint.
 This saves significant time and energy for both the sprint attendee and whomever is leading the sprint.

 **During a sprint**

 * Label all newly submitted issues as `sprint-event`, `sprint-name-year` (example: `sprint`, `pyconus-24`)
 * Merge small PRs that are clearly mergeable without significant review.
 Examples might include: typo fixes and other easy-to- review contributions.
-* For PRs, add contributors to the GitHub repository that they contributed to using the [All Contributors bot](https://allcontributors.org/) using the command: `@all-contributors add @githubusername for code, review` (if the contribution is a pull request) or  `@all-contributors add @githubusername for review` (if the contribution is an issue
+* For PRs, add contributors to the GitHub repository that they contributed to using the [All Contributors bot](https://allcontributors.org/) using the command: `@all-contributors add @githubusername for code, review` (if the contribution is a pull request) or  `@all-contributors add @githubusername for review` (if the contribution is an issue).
+[More on using the bot here.](all-contribs)
 * **IMPORTANT:** Merge each all-contributor-bot PR's individually and immediately after they have been opened to avoid merge conflicts

 **After a sprint**